 Like all good myths, The Descent Of Inanna doesn’t end at the bad bit.
 Phew!

 Faithful Ninshubur waits 3 days and 3 nights before seeking help from the god Enki.
-Enki creates 2 small creatures from the dirt underneath his nails, the galatur and the kurgurra.
-They are given the task of bringing Inanna back from the underworld.
+Enki creates two small creatures from the dirt underneath his nails, the galatur and the kurgurra.
+He gives them the task of bringing Inanna back from the underworld.

 Ereshkigal is comforted and eventually offers them a gift in thanks.
-Of course, the creatures ask for the corpse on the hook and their wish is granted.
+Of course, the creatures ask for the corpse on the hook, and she grants their wish.
 They sprinkle the water and bread onto the body and Inanna is revived.
 She immediately leaves the underworld, regaining her powers at each gate.

 Why You Must Follow

-I truly believe that you must descend in order to become healed and whole.
+I genuinely believe that you must descend to become healed and whole.
 Only in facing your darkness can you fully know your light.
 Let’s look back at the myth through a psychological lens – with the understanding that all characters represent an aspect of yourself.

 Inanna, therefore, represents your conscious self and Erishkigal is your unconscious and shadow side.
-By making the decision to descend to the underworld, you’re entering your own unconscious, knowing that you will leave a different person.
+By deciding to descend to the underworld, you’re entering your psyche, knowing that you will leave a different person.

-Like Inanna, you are forced to remove all external aspects of yourself in order to access the darkest parts of your unconscious.
-You must be stripped of all ego, material and spiritual masks.
+Like Inanna, you are forced to remove all external aspects of yourself to access the darkest parts of your unconscious.
+You must strip all ego, material and spiritual masks.

 Inanna’s descent demonstrates what could happen if you try to gain dominion over your shadow.
-When she took a step towards her sister’s empty throne, she was punished with death.
+She was killed for taking a step towards her sister’s empty throne.